manbehindthemadness/Concortium/README.md

 ## Abstract:

 This whitepaper outlines the conceptual framework for Consortium, a decentralized autonomous organization (DAO) governance protocol.
 The proposal aims to guide future developers in building a multi-organization consensus system that operates transparently and openly while leveraging existing node technologies.
 The key concepts include open-source operations, proof of decentralization, reasonable consensus mechanisms, adaptability, upgradability, ecosystem exclusion functionality, collaborative assistance, philanthropic verification, and participation incentives.
+Additionally, the protocol envisions implementing a node extension through member networks as the primary membership qualification, eliminating the need for dedicated infrastructure.

 ## Introduction: